dr01d3r/redcap-em-form-field-tooltip/README.md

 ## Considerations
 - Put as much detail in the tooltips as is necessary, but be wary of the length
   - Too much content and it may fall below the screen
+- If you intend to use many tooltips on many forms, the configuration pop-up will get quite lengthy and hard to scan for a particular field you need to edit/remove.
+  - Currently, there is no way around this situation, as this is the default behavior of the EM configuration pop-up.
+- Not all field layout configurations have been tested
+  - If you identify an issue with a particular configuration, please submit an issue on this GitHub repo or make a post on the forums and tag me (@chris.kadolph)

 ![example 2 output of a form field tooltip](imgs/example2.PNG)